 For me, pancakes have always been one of those breakfasts that taste great, but are rarely wholesome enough to keep me full all morning.
 Maybe I were able to eat a huge stack, say 8 or 10, it might be a different story, but I’m always a 3 or 4 pancakes at the most person.
 I’ve tried making oatmeal pancakes in the past but found they were a little too dense and chewy for my liking.
-A ‘eureka’ moment the other day made me load up my blender with pancake ingredients and the resulting batter cooked up as light and fluffy as could be, despite having a generous measure of quick cooking rolled oats inside.
-I think I’ve found my ‘forever’ pancake recipe.
+A ‘eureka’ moment the other day after a friend asked me for a gluten-free pancake recipe made me load up my blender with ingredients and the resulting batter cooked up as light and fluffy as could be, despite having a generous measure of quick cooking rolled oats inside.
+I think I’ve found my ‘forever’ pancake recipe!

 - 3/4 cup (185 mL) quick cooking (not instant) oats*

 - 1 1/2 teaspoons (7.5 mL) baking powder

 - 1 cup (250 mL) buttermilk**

 - 1 teaspoon (5 mL) vanilla extract